500tech/code-style/README.md

 ## ESLint

-There are three files for eslint:
+There are four files for eslint:

 1. .eslintrc
 2. .eslintrc-angular